 Relapse can be disappointing, but it doesn’t mean you’ve failed in your recovery.
 Knowing the stages, signs, triggers and resources for relapse can get you back on track.

+A relapse is a return to substance use after a person has quit taking the substance.
 There’s a common misconception that relapse is a single moment when someone with a substance use disorder returns to their drug of choice for the first time after becoming sober.
-However, relapse is a process, and it often takes a long time before someone finally gives into the triggers.
+However, relapse is a process, and it often takes a long time before someone finally gives in to the triggers.

 For many people recovering from drug or alcohol use, relapse is part of the process.
-In fact, according to drugabuse.gov, 40 to 60 percent of people relapse at least once during their recovery.
+In fact, 40 to 60% of people relapse at least once during their recovery.

-This isn’t to say that everyone relapses, but it’s important to understand that a relapse does not mean you’ve failed at recovery.
-And it certainly doesn’t mean you should give up altogether.
+It’s important to understand that relapse is common and does not mean you’ve failed at recovery, and it certainly doesn’t mean you should give up altogether.
 Take the situation as a learning experience and use it as what not to do throughout your recovery.

 Although many people see relapse as impulsive, there are many warning signs that signal the danger of a possible drug or alcohol relapse.
-Relapse is often thought to have three stages — emotional, mental, and physical.
-Let’s take a look at each stage, as well as the warning signs involved.
+Relapse is thought to have three stages — emotional, mental, and physical — with related warning signs.

-During this stage, a person is not actively thinking about using drugs or alcohol.
+During the emotional relapse stage, a person is not actively using or thinking about using drugs or alcohol.
 They remember the last time they used (or relapsed) and don’t want to repeat it.
 But their emotions and behaviors may be setting them up for a relapse down the road.

 Some warning signs of emotional relapse include:

 The transition between emotional and mental relapse is a natural consequence of poor self-care for long periods of time.
-They start to feel restless, irritable and discontent.
+A person may start to feel restless, irritable and discontent.
 The longer they feel this way, the more they think about using again.

 When you enter the process of mental relapse, there are some techniques you can use to regain control of your drug use: